-The LuxArm Bilateral is intended to be a wellness device for ergonomic and safe positioning of the arm when it is too impaired to function on its own.
+The LuxArm Bilateral is intended to be a wellness device for ergonomic and safe positioning of the arms when they are too impaired to function on its own.
 Neuromuscular training and rehabilitation is still needed and encouraged to regain functional use of the affected arm.
 Please follow the range of motion and active exercise programs designed by your therapists to obtain the best recovery results.